Signatures of Enhanced Superconducting Properties in Niobium Cavities

-To gain insight on the conditions under which different frequency features near $T_c$ occur, we measured the AC complex conductivity of two niobium cavities: i) the cavity presented in Fig.~\ref{fig:SeqRem}(a) with $\ell=550\pm120$~nm which showed the standard feature near $T_c$ and ii) a nitrogen doped cavity that exhibited the prominent dip.
-The transition temperature of the latter cavity was 9.04~K; using Fig.~\ref{fig:SeqRem}(c), the extrapolated $\ell$ was about 70 nm.
-Normalized values of $\sigma_1$ and $\sigma_2$ have been obtained from $Q_0(T)$ and $f_0(T)$ data using the method discussed by Trunin~\cite{Trunin97}.
-We accounted for anomalous skin effects by using theory from Reuter and Sondheimer~\cite{RS48}.
-This method required the measurement of the surface impedance for $2 < T < 10$~K using the methods laid out in~\cite{BafiaDiss}.
-The calculated conductivities are presented in Fig.~\ref{fig:cond}.
-As the technique used to measure the surface impedance sums over the inner surface, these curves represent the average cavity response.
-Details on the technique are given in the Supplemental Material.
+To gain insight on the conditions under which different frequency features near $T_c$ occur, we measured the AC complex conductivity of two niobium cavities: i) the cavity presented in Fig.~\ref{fig:SeqRem}(a) with $\ell=550\pm51$~nm which showed the standard feature near $T_c$ (which we call the EP cavity) and ii) a cavity post nitrogen doping which exhibited the prominent dip and $\ell=71\pm3$~nm.
+We note that this latter mean free path is in agreement with the value obtained by extrapolating Fig.~\ref{fig:SeqRem}(c) down to $T_c=$~9.04~K, yielding approximately 70~nm.
+Fig.~\ref{fig:cond}(a) and its inset show the expected $Q_0(B_p)$ and $R_T(B_p)$ behaviors characteristic of cavities subjected to these surface treatment.
+Fig.~\ref{fig:cond}(b) presents the real and the imaginary parts of the measure surface impedance of the two cavities.